External Beam Radiation Therapy

 Because it is a highly precise, local treatment—meaning it only treats one specific area of your body—the side effects of external beam radiation are minimal.
 To minimize side effects, cancer treatments are typically given every weekday for a number of weeks.

 Today, external beam radiation is the most popular form of radiation.
-If your cancer care team has prescribed external beam radiation therapy as part of your treatment plan, it can be helpful to understand EBRT and know what to expect from your treatments.
+If your Charlotte cancer treatment team has prescribed external beam radiation therapy as part of your treatment plan, it can be helpful to understand EBRT and know what to expect from your treatments.

 What is External Beam Radiation Therapy?